U.S. sanctions Putin allies as Ukraine violence goes on

 DONETSK/SLAVIANSK Ukraine The United States imposed new sanctions on allies of Russian President Vladimir Putin on Monday, prompting Moscow to denounce "Cold War" tactics amid more violence in eastern Ukraine.

-The move to ban visas and freeze assets of the likes of Putin's friend Igor Sechin, head of oil giant Rosneft, also drew fire from President Barack Obama's domestic critics, who called it a "slap on the wrist."
+Banning visas and freezing assets of the likes of Putin's friend Igor Sechin, head of oil giant Rosneft (ROSN.MM), also drew fire from President Barack Obama's domestic critics, who called it a "slap on the wrist", even as European allies wrangled over how to follow suit without badly hurting their own economies.

-EU states added 15 more Russians and Ukrainians to their blacklist and will reveal them on Tuesday.

-Not included was Gazprom chief Alexei Miller, a close ally of Putin who had been seen as a possible target.

-Obama is under pressure from opposition Republicans at home to move faster on sanctions.
-But in taking what he described as "calibrated steps", he has emphasised a need to act in concert with European countries, which have more at stake economically and a more cumbersome process for taking decisions.

-There was little prospect of a change in the calculus for Putin, who critics say is stirring up fear among ethnic Russians in order to redraw post-Soviet borders and rebuild Moscow's empire.
+There was little quick sign of a change in the calculus for Putin, who critics say is stirring up fear among ethnic Russians so as to redraw post-Soviet borders and rebuild Moscow's empire.

 "Washington is in effect reviving ... an old method of restricting normal cooperation, from Cold War times, essentially chasing itself into a dark, dusty closet of a bygone era," said Deputy Foreign Minister Sergei Ryabkov, describing the sanctions as illegitimate, uncivilised and in breach of international law.